 Sales productivity is one of the biggest priorities for startup sales teams.
 A productive sales team will have a direct impact on everything from team culture to the company’s overall revenue.

 A few small changes in your team’s priorities can move them from low-productivity to crushing quotas.
-We hand-picked 10 of our favorite sales productivity tips to help get your team on track and motivated for 2016.
+We hand-picked 10 of our favorite sales productivity tips to help get your team on track and motivated.

 1. Organize your workspace